dhruuvv-git/The-No-Longer-365/README.md

 Tasks appear in your history panel.
 Click any logged task to **tag it** (Flow, Deep Work, Quick Win, Breakthrough, etc.) and add a short note about what shifted.
 Tagged tasks feed into the Timeline for long-term pattern tracking.

-**Habits / Shortcuts** — create recurring tasks and they appear as one-tap quick-log buttons below the form.
+**On Repeat** — create recurring tasks and they appear as one-tap quick-log buttons below the form.
 No retyping.

 ---